Gleb-Lisovskiy/gleb-lisovskiy.github.io/index_en.md

 **Please note that there may be problems with the translation.**

+(Happy birthday to me!)

-Hello, my name is Gleb and I am 16 years old.
+Hello, my name is Gleb and I am 17 years old.

 I am an ordinary programmer of the Mappet (JavaScript) mod ~~3~~ half a year in Minecraft.
 I am currently working on the project **The Madness Of Drones**.